Distributed Split Computing Using Diffusive Metrics for UAV Swarms: Proposed Distributed Task Allocation and Congestion-Aware Early-Exit

-To maintain consistent performance under varying workloads, nodes dynamically adjust the depth of the model inference based on real-time buffer conditions.
-This mechanism integrates an early-exit strategy that reduces computational load and latency by truncating the network execution at predefined layers, thereby producing intermediate outputs with acceptable accuracy levels.
-Figure~\ref{fig:arch} illustrates the proposed early-exit mechanism.
-Each node monitors the rate of change in its task queue by computing the time-normalized derivative of the remaining task GFLOPs:
+To maintain consistent performance under varying workloads, nodes dynamically adjust the depth of the model inference in a congestion-aware manner based on real-time buffer conditions and the dynamics of the local task queue (the outstanding-task workload).
+This mechanism integrates a congestion-aware early-exit strategy that reduces computational load and latency by truncating the network execution at predefined layers when the outstanding workload increases, thereby producing intermediate outputs with acceptable accuracy levels while preventing excessive workload growth and latency spikes.

+Figure~\ref{fig:arch} illustrates the proposed congestion-aware early-exit mechanism.
+Each node monitors the rate of change in its outstanding workload by computing the time-normalized derivative of the remaining task GFLOPs (a congestion indicator):

 where \(\Delta T_{i,t}\) is the first difference of the remaining task GFLOPs and \(\Delta t\) is the interval between allocation steps.
 To account for abrupt fluctuations (e.g., due to new task creation or completion), we smooth this difference: